-- 1) Receives, validates and processes requests and maintains records for Non-Geographic Code Assignments (e.g., NPA 600 NXX Codes, NPA 6YY, NPA 9YY and PCS 5YY resources), International Mobile Station Identity (IMSI) Codes/Mobile Network Codes (MNCs), System Identifier Codes (SIDs); Emergency Service Routing Digit (ESRD) Blocks and MIN Block Identifier (MBI) Codes; - 2) Maintains and publishes lists containing assignment information for Canadian numbering resources and approved Implementation Plans & Notices for N11 codes in Canada; - 3) Prepares and publishes a CNA Annual Report on the status of Canadian numbering resources; - 4) Seeks clarification of guidelines approved by CRTC and/or the Alliance for Telecommunications Industry Solutions (ATIS) Industry Numbering Committee (INC) from the CSCN, CRTC staff or CRTC, as necessary; - 5) Provides 'on request' reports to CSCN related to various numbering topics and data; - 6) Provides clarification to interested parties with respect to the application of numbering resource guidelines, CRTC and Innovation, Science and Economic Development (ISED) regulations applicable in Canada; - 7) Participates in the CNA performance review process; - 8) Investigates number assignment and administration issues, as necessary; - 9) Seeks resolution, as necessary, from CSCN, CRTC staff or CRTC of number assignments and administration issues (including, but not limited to, frequency, format and content of NRUFs; Relief NPA selection; liaising with other numbering forums in North America); - 10) Participates in and provides supporting data to the CSCN and CSCN Contribution Development Teams on request; - 11) Liaises and coordinates the CNA's activities with NANPA to ensure effective and efficient use of NANP resources in Canada; - 12) Establishes and maintains relationships with ISED and the CRTC; - 13) Develops and maintains knowledge of numbering activities at the INC and assesses the impacts of any INC activities on Canadian numbering administration and CNA functions; - 14) Responds to requests from entities, including but not limited to, participants in the Canadian telecommunications industry, ISED, the CRTC and the media about Canadian numbering resources and their administration;
+- Receives, validates and processes requests and maintains records for Non-Geographic Code Assignments (e.g., NPA 600 NXX Codes, NPA 6YY, NPA 9YY and PCS 5YY resources), International Mobile Station Identity (IMSI)/Mobile Network Codes (MNCs), System Identifier Codes (SIDs); Emergency Service Routing Digit (ESRD) Blocks and MIN Block Identifier (MBI) Codes; - 2) Maintains and publishes lists containing assignment information for Canadian numbering resources and approved Implementation Plans & Notices for N11 codes in Canada; - 3) Prepares and publishes a CNA Annual Report on the status of Canadian numbering resources; - 4) Seeks clarification of guidelines approved by CRTC and/or the Alliance for Telecommunications Industry Solutions (ATIS) Industry Numbering Committee (INC) from the CSCN, CRTC staff or CRTC, as necessary; - 5) Provides 'on request' reports to CSCN related to various numbering topics and data; - 6) Provides clarification to interested parties with respect to the application of numbering resource guidelines, CRTC and Innovation, Science and Economic Development (ISED) regulations applicable in Canada; - 7) Participates in the CNA performance review process; - 8) Investigates number assignment and administration issues, as necessary; - 9) Seeks resolution, as necessary, from CSCN, CRTC staff or CRTC of number assignments and administration issues (including, but not limited to, frequency, format and content of NRUFs; Relief NPA selection; liaising with other numbering forums in North America); - 10) Participates in and provides supporting data to the CSCN and CSCN Contribution Development Teams on request; - 11) Liaises and coordinates the CNA's activities with NANPA to ensure effective and efficient use of NANP resources in Canada; - 12) Establishes and maintains relationships with ISED and the CRTC; - 13) Develops and maintains knowledge of numbering activities at the INC and assesses the impacts of any INC activities on Canadian numbering administration and CNA functions;

-1 In 2017, the Industry Numbering Committee (INC) investigated the use of this resource in their networks and determined that there was no longer a need for NPA 456.
+&lt;sup>1 In 2017, the Industry Numbering Committee (INC) investigated the use of this resource in their networks and determined that there was no longer a need for NPA 456.
 INC agreed to sunset the ATIS-0300049, International Inbound NPA (INT/NPA/NXX) Assignment Guidelines and age NPA 456 for five years before the NPA is returned to the general-purpose code pool.
 On 21 January 2019, the CRTC issued Telecom Decision CRTC 2019-16 which followed the INC Decision and, accordingly, NPA 456 numbers are no longer assignable in Canada.